Silvenga/Spectaris/README.md

 Built releases can be downloaded from the releases [page](https://github.com/Silvenga/Spectaris/releases).

-The easiest way to use the module is to install it into the GAC.
+The easiest way to use the module is to install it into the GAC, from there we can register the module with IIS to be included across all sites running.
 The [`install-module.ps1`](./install-module.ps1) script can be used for this purpose.
 For example, in PowerShell:

 ```powershell
 # Download the installer: